Collaborative data analysis using Jobs

 - The job history for that project (jobs run before and after they join)

-That means your teammates can review, reproduce, and improve your analysis without exchanging files manually.
+That means your teammates can review your analysis without exchanging files manually.
+Dependent on their roles they can also reproduce and improve on it directly.

 Use Managers sparingly to keep access controlled.